Ensembl/plant-scripts/demo_user_scripts/README.md

 grep -P "^## \w\d+" example*

-exampleAPI.pl:## A1) Load the Registry object with details of genomes available exampleAPI.pl:## A2) Find the DEAR3 gene from Arabidopsis thaliana exampleAPI.pl:## A3) Find all orthologues among rosids exampleAPI.pl:## A4) Get BED coordinates of all repeats in chr4 exampleAPI.pl:## A5) Get markers mapped on chr1D of bread wheat
+exampleAPI.pl:## A1) Load the Registry object with details of genomes available exampleAPI.pl:## A2) Get soft masked sequences from Arabidopsis thaliana exampleAPI.pl:## A3) Find the DEAR3 gene exampleAPI.pl:## A4) Find all orthologues among rosids exampleAPI.pl:## A5) Get BED coordinates of all repeats in chr4 exampleAPI.pl:## A6) Get markers mapped on chr1D of bread wheat

 exampleBiomart.R:## B1) Check plant marts and select dataset exampleBiomart.R:## B2) Check available filters and attributes